-Our success depends in large part on our ability to obtain and maintain protection of the intellectual property we may own solely and jointly with others or may license from others, particularly patents, in the United States and other countries with respect to any proprietary technology and product candidates we develop.
-We seek to protect our proprietary position by filing patent applications in the United States and abroad related to tovinontrine and any other product candidates we may develop that are important to our business and by in-licensing intellectual property related to our technologies and product candidates.
+If we decide to pursue any future product development efforts, our success will depend in large part on our ability to obtain and maintain protection of the intellectual property we may own solely and jointly with others or may license from others, particularly patents, in the United States and other countries with respect to any proprietary technology and product candidates we develop.
+We seek to protect our proprietary position by filing patent applications in the United States and abroad related to any product candidates we may develop that are important to our business and by in-licensing intellectual property related to our technologies and product candidates.
 If we are unable to obtain or maintain patent protection with respect to any proprietary technology or product candidate, our business, financial condition, results of operations and prospects could be materially harmed.